-Some start at low or minimum wage jobs and work their way up, transitioning from one position to the next while maintains goals and aspirations for a career.
+Some start at low or minimum-wage jobs and work their way up, transitioning from one position to the next while maintaining goals and aspirations for a career.

 In the long term, work should contribute to one’s happiness and fulfillment as opposed to simply being a way to make money.

 This is at the heart of a career.
 If you work to build skills in a particular industry you are passionate about, the future will likely be bright and filled with happiness, and money will follow.

 - Hall, D. T. (2002).
 “Careers In and Out of Organizations.”
 Thousand Oaks, CA: Sage Publications.

 - Schein, E. H. (1978).
 “Career Dynamics: Matching Individual and Organizational Needs.”
 Addison-Wesley.